yilei0620/RGBD-Slam-Semantic-Seg-DeepLab/README.md

 The result of method combined with deeplab:
 ![alt tag](https://github.com/yilei0620/Slam-Semantic-Seg-DeepLab/blob/master/slam_deepLab/result_dp.png)

 The result of technique using deep learning method is heavily based on the accuracy of machine learning model.
-For example, here we can see that we can't remove all of person in the scene but we can remove his last configuration.
+For example, here we can see that we can't remove all configurations of the person in the scene but we can remove his last configuration.
 This is because the DeepLab can recognize this person in the last one while for previous key frames, it can't because the patch of this person is too small.
 ![alt tag](https://github.com/yilei0620/Slam-Semantic-Seg-DeepLab/blob/master/slam_deepLab/comparison.png)

 ## Installation